+Service discovered

-Column Notes Service discovered The number of Oracle database instances discovered in the last execution of the rule (that is, the total number identified in all the .ora files saved on every inventory beacon executing the rule).
+The number of Oracle database instances discovered in the last execution of the rule (that is, the total number identified in all the .ora files saved on every inventory beacon executing the rule).
 This number should match (or possibly exceed) your expectations for Oracle servers within the targeted subnets, as identified in the .ora files.
-However, database discovery cannot succeed when: • The target device is powered off at the time of rule execution (to recover, re-run the rule when the server is operational). • The listener on the device is not operating when the rule executes (to recover, re-run the rule when the listener is running). • The listener returns an error, or does not identify any services (database instances).
+However, database discovery cannot succeed when:

+- The target device is powered off at the time of rule execution (to recover, re-run the rule when the server is operational). - The listener on the device is not operating when the rule executes (to recover, re-run the rule when the listener is running). - The listener returns an error, or does not identify any services (database instances).

 In addition, the tnsnames.ora file saved on a particular inventory beacon may identify database instances that are out of scope for that inventory beacon (either outside its assigned subnets, or outside the target[s] for the current rule).
-Any out-of-scope database instances are included in this count of Service discovered ; but the out-of-scope instances are skipped for inventory gathering by this inventory beacon.
-Inventory completed The count of those instances from which database inventory has been collected.
+Any out-of-scope database instances are included in this count of Service discovered; but the out-of-scope instances are skipped for inventory gathering by this inventory beacon.

+Inventory completed

+The count of those instances from which database inventory has been collected.
 In an ideal world, this count of successful inventories may match the discovery result in the previous column.
 Differences should be tracked in the next two columns.

+Inventory skipped

+The count of database instances where collection of database inventory was not attempted.
+Inventory gathering cannot succeed in the following cases, which are logged in \$(CommonAppDataFolder)\Flexera Software\Compliance\Logging\

+$Inventory {\tt RuleID} \backslash {\tt OracleDBInventory.log} \ on \ the \ inventory \ beacon:$

-Column Notes Inventory skipped The count of database instances where collection of database inventory was not attempted.
-Inventory gathering cannot succeed in the following cases, which are logged in \$(CommonAppDataFolder)\Flexera Software\ Compliance\Logging\ InventoryRule\RuleID\OracleDBInventory.log on the inventory beacon: A database instance listed in the .ora files on an inventory beacon falls outside the scope of the inventory beacon (where the 'scope' is the intersection of the subnets assigned to the inventory beacon and the target for the rule that the inventory beacon is executing).
+- A database instance listed in the .ora files on an inventory beacon falls outside the scope of the inventory beacon (where the 'scope' is the intersection of the subnets assigned to the inventory beacon and the target for the rule that the inventory beacon is executing).
 In this case the OracleDBInventory.log file includes an entry like Skipped device 'deviceName' because it was not within the authorised ranges for this beacon and rule.
-In the case where the database instance is in the correct subnet assigned to the inventory beacon, but no listed in the targets incorporated in the currently-executing rule, the log entry is like Skipped device 'deviceIP' because it has no targets that are active (part of the current rule). • A database instance identified in an .ora file is not active at inventory time.
-In this case the OracleDBInventory .log file includes an entry like No inventory gathered for device ' deviceIP ' because discovery did not find the service on the device.
+In the case where the database instance is in the correct subnet assigned to the inventory beacon, but not listed in the targets incorporated in the currently-executing rule, the log entry is like Skipped device 'deviceIP' because it has no targets that are active (part of the current rule). - A database instance identified in an .ora file is not active at inventory time.
+In this case the OracleDBInventory .log file includes an entry like No inventory gathered for device 'deviceIP' because discovery did not find the service on the device.
 (Direct inventory gathering cannot access any standby database instances to collect inventory, since these instances are also 'dark' to the listener.
-To collect inventory covering standby database instances, use a locally-installed tracker of version 12.4 or later, through one of Agent-Based Collection of Oracle Inventory, FlexNet Inventory Scanner Collection of Oracle Inventory, or Zero-footprint Collection of Oracle Inventory.)
-Inventory failed The count of database instances where inventory collection was attempted but failed.
-This may be because: The credentials for the database instance were not configured in the Password Manager on the inventory beacon attempting to collect The instance was not running at inventory time.
-The instance was running, but was not active (that is, was in the idle state at inventory time.
-(Direct inventory gathering cannot access any standby database instances to collect inventory, since these instances are also 'dark' to the listener - as noted above.)
+To collect inventory covering standby database instances, use a locally-installed tracker of version 12.4 or later, through one of Agent-Based Collection of Oracle Inventory, FlexNet Inventory Scanner Collection of Oracle Inventory.)